matenji/thalamus-labs/README.md

 bower install
 ```

-Finally, run `npm start` to run the Sass compiler.
+Finally, run `gulp build && npm start` to run the Sass compiler and browser-sync.
 It will re-run every time you save a Sass file.
+All the rendered files gets spit into a folder called dist/ which you can upload to the web host using your account's FTP login info.